-I will not tell you, that to get to know Warsaw quite good you need more time than 48 hours, because that can be said about every city.
+I will not tell you, that to get to know Warsaw right you need more time than 48 hours because that can be said about every city.
 But if you have only 2 days and are looking for practical information or inspiration, you’re in the right place.

 And if someone doesn’t want to read, I suggest you watch the video (my first video – I know what I need to improve, so please do not criticize 😉 ).

 The plan can be arranged on the following proposals.

 I also encourage you to take a look at my list of the museums and institutions available for free of charge on specific days.
 Many of them happen on a Sunday, but not everyone comes to Warsaw for a weekend, right? 😉

 Below the following program is a map with the marked places I mentioned in this post.

 Note: If your stay in Warsaw starts in the evening (e.g. on Friday evening), I recommend to start with a look at the city from the 30th floor of the Palace of Culture and Science.
 During the summer it is open until 11 pm (Fridays and Saturdays), every day until 8 pm, and in low season until 6 pm.

 11:00 am [duration: 3h] – I suggest to start with visiting the Zygmunt’s Column near the Royal Castle.
 Every day of the year right here at 11 am, you can find a guide with an orange umbrella.
 Sightseeing in English is organised by Orange Umbrella Free Tour Warsaw (# 1 on TripAdvisor).
 It is free (later you can leave a tip) and lasts 3 hours.
 You could say that this is the history of the city in a nutshell, and it’s a good idea to start your adventure with Warsaw with quick learning about its past.